pmenage/blog-posts/gcsbot/README.md

-# Create a GCS bucket
+# Creating a GCS bucket with a Golang Slack bot

 Files for the [blog post](https://medium.com/unacastlabs/writing-a-slack-chatbot-in-golang-31758cba86fe) on Medium called Creating GCS buckets with Slack bots in Go